 1 Exponents revisited

-We have seen (in HELM booklet 1.2) the meaning to be assigned to the expression a p where a is a positive number.
-We remind the reader that ‘ a ’ is called the base and ‘ p ’ is called the exponent (or power or index).
+We have seen (in HELM booklet 1.2) the meaning to be assigned to the expression where is a positive number.
+We remind the reader that ‘ ’ is called the base and ‘ ’ is called the exponent (or power or index).
 There are various cases to consider:

-a 1 n means the n t h root of a .
-That is, a 1 n is that positive number which satisfies
+means the root of .
+That is, is that positive number which satisfies

-where there are n terms on the left hand side.
+where there are terms on the left hand side.

 For convenience we again list the basic laws of exponents: